2020 Roku Ultra (4661) Review

 - Compatibility with both 4K and HDR streams

-- Remote: Point-anywhere instead of having to aim, allowing you to stash the box out of sight
+- Point-anywhere instead of having to aim, allowing you to stash the box out of sight

-- Remote: Finder function to locate the clicker if it goes missing
+- Finder function to locate the clicker if it goes missing

-- Remote: Search via voice with Google Assistant or Amazon Alexa
+- Search via voice with Google Assistant or Amazon Alexa

-- Connectivity: microSD card slot that (when you insert said card) can help apps load faster
+- microSD card slot that (when you insert said card) can help apps load faster

-- Connectivity: Ethernet port for wired connections, which can be more stable than Wi-Fi in most situations
+- Ethernet port for wired connections, which can be more stable than Wi-Fi in most situations

-- Connectivity: USB port for playback of video files from connected drives
+- USB port for playback of video files from connected drives

 Roku Ultra Set Up

-Getting set up with the Roku Streaming Stick is very easy.
+Getting set up with the Ultra is very easy.
 Simply plug in the device, connect the HDMI to your TV, and follow the on-screen instructions.
-The device will ask you to connect to your Internet, either through the Ethernet port of Wi-Fi and then it will check for firmware updates and will optimize the resolution.
-The resolution may start out fuzzy, but do not worry because the device will automatically adjust to your televisions proper resolution settings.
+The device will ask you to connect to your Internet, either through the Ethernet port of Wi-Fi, and then it will check for firmware updates and will optimize the resolution.
+The resolution may start out fuzzy, but do not worry because the device will automatically adjust to your television’s proper resolution settings.